*Updated 17 March*

 What is the BMA asking for and how much would this cost?

-- The BMA is asking for full restoration of junior doctors' pay to levels equivalent to 2008/2009 based on RPI inflation to April 2022.
+• The BMA is asking for full restoration of junior doctors' pay to levels equivalent to 2008/2009 based on RPI inflation to April 2022.

-- Meeting this demand would require an average pay award of around 35% in 22/23 (including the existing Junior Doctor pay award for this year).
+• Meeting this demand would require an average pay award of around 35% in 22/23 (including the existing Junior Doctor pay award for this year).

-- To restore real terms pay to 2008/09 levels on this basis would cost around £2 billion on top of the existing 22/23 award.
-This is around 1.3% of the total NHS budget (£152.6bn for 22/23)
+• To restore real terms pay to 2008/09 levels on this basis would cost over £2 billion on top of the existing 22/23 award.
+This is over 1.3% of the total NHS budget (£152.6bn for 22/23)

 How much do junior doctors get paid?

-- The maximum basic pay as a junior doctor depends on the specialty they train in, but once they are qualified, they have opportunity for career advancement into roles in the consultant, Specialty and Associate Specialist, or general practice workforces, potentially earning significantly more.
+• The maximum basic pay as a junior doctor depends on the specialty they train in, but once they are qualified, they have opportunity for career advancement into roles in the consultant, Specialty and Associate Specialist, or general practice workforces, potentially earning significantly more.

-- Junior doctors who are also members of the NHS Pension Scheme receive a pension contribution worth 20% of their salary.
+• Junior doctors who are also members of the NHS Pension Scheme receive a pension contribution worth 20% of their salary.

-Details on the current multi-year pay deal
+Details on the multi-year pay deal

-- Junior doctors are in a pre-existing multi-year pay and contract reform deal, which ends in March 2023.
+• Junior doctors were in a multi-year pay and contract reform deal, between 2019/20 and 2022/23.

-- The junior doctor pay and contract reform deal will see all pay points increase by a cumulative 8.2% between 2019/20 - 2022/23.
+• The junior doctor pay and contract reform deal has seen all pay points increase by a cumulative 8.2% between 2019/20 - 2022/23.

-- provided the most experienced junior doctors with a higher pay band, recognising that they are often taking decisions and delivering care at near-consultant level.
+• provided the most experienced junior doctors with a higher pay band, recognising that they are often taking decisions and delivering care at near-consultant level.
 This meant they received a cumulative increase of 24% over the four years.
 All junior doctors that reach the highest pay point as part of their specialty training will benefit from this.

-- increased allowances for those working the most frequently at weekends.
+• increased allowances for those working the most frequently at weekends.

-- increased rates of pay for night shifts.
+• increased rates of pay for night shifts.
 Shifts between midnight and 4am are paid an additional 37% of the hourly basic rate.

-- created a permanent allowance of £1,000 a year - on top of their usual pay - for junior doctors who work less than full time to recognise the additional costs they face.
+• created a permanent allowance of £1,000 a year - on top of their usual pay - for junior doctors who work less than full time to recognise the additional costs they face.

 Is the BMA's claim that the majority of junior doctors are looking to leave the NHS accurate?

-- The NHS Staff Survey 2022 indicated that over 79.4% of junior doctors are not considering leaving their organisation (50.9%) or if they left would be most likely to move to a different NHS trust or organisation (28.5%).
+• The NHS Staff Survey 2022 indicated that over 79.4% of junior doctors are not considering leaving their organisation (50.9%) or if they left would be most likely to move to a different NHS trust or organisation (28.5%).

-- We are committed to making the NHS the best place to work and the NHS will publish a long-term workforce plan in Spring to recruit and retain more staff.
+• We are committed to making the NHS the best place to work and the NHS will publish a long-term workforce plan in Spring to recruit and retain more staff.